apache/cordova-docs/www/docs/en/6.x/reference/cordova-plugin-splashscreen/index.md

 - BlackBerry 10
 - iOS
 - Windows Phone 7 and 8
-- Windows 8
-- Windows
+- Windows (`cordova-windows` version >= 4.4.0 is required)
 - Browser

+__Note__: Extended splashscreen does not require the plugin on Windows (as opposed to Android and iOS) in case you don't use the plugin API, i.e. programmatic hide/show.

 ## Example Configuration
 In the top-level `config.xml` file (not the one in `platforms`), add configuration elements like those specified here.